 A fear or phobia is an intense fear of something that, in reality, poses little or no actual danger.
 Common phobias and fears include closed-in places, heights, highway driving, flying insects, snakes, and needles.
 However, we can develop phobias of virtually anything.

-If you have a phobia, you probably realize that your fear is unreasonable, yet you still can’t control your feelings.
+If you have a any fears or phobia’s, you probably realize that your fear is unreasonable, yet you still can’t control your feelings.
 Just thinking about the feared object or situation may make you anxious.
 And when you’re actually exposed to the thing you fear, the terror can be automatic and overwhelming.

 So what is really going on?

 I will use spiders as an example simply because it’s that time of year when I start to get more spider phobia phone calls as they start to come in for in colder months.

 First people will see a spider (Visual) then they may have some internal dialog(NOOOO a massive spider) or external (Scream Aaaaaaaa) this in turn will trigger the feeling(Kinaesthetic) inside like fight, flight or freeze which in turn gets processed as fear by the person.
 Normaly the reaction is out of proportion to the situation, for example has anyone you know ever been in an unprovoked attack by a spider or been bitten?
 Not many I bet !

 The thing to really think about is that we are only born with 2 fears :-

 - · Fear of sudden loud noises

 All other behaviors are learned either directly or indirectly, the amount of clients I see who say that a member of there family is scared of the same thing.
 They more than likely learned to react the way they do because they have seen for example their Mum screaming that there is spider in the house and to get it out.
 The client learnt how to respond to spiders because it what their Mum did when they were a small child and as a child they did not have any other resources to call up on.

 All of this doesn’t help a person of course who has the fear, so how can hypnotherapy help fears or phobia’s?